Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Conclusion

 \section{Conclusion}

 The first half of this paper compared and contrasted well established and important approaches to classicality, namely decoherence in OQS and consistent/decoherent histories, with recent abstract research~\cite{SmirneEtAlQST2018, StrasbergDiazPRA2019, MilzEtAlQuantum2020, MilzEtAlPRX2020} as well as numerical evidence~\cite{GemmerSteinigewegPRE2014, SchmidtkeGemmerPRE2016, StrasbergEtAlArXiv2022} and general derivations~\cite{StrasbergEtAlArXiv2022} of classicality based on the Kolmogorov consistency condition.
 Arguably, the difference between the consistent/decoherent histories condition and the Kolmogorov consistency condition is small.
 However, Kolmogorov consistency is easier to verify experimentally than consistent/decoherent histories and it can be independently well motivated from an operational perspective.
-Moreover, we established that quantum Markovianity is a key concept to relate the decoherence approach in OQS to both the consistent/decoherent histories and the Kolmogorov consistency condition.
+Moreover, we established that quantum Markovianity is a key concept to relate decoherence in OQS to both the consistent/decoherent histories and the Kolmogorov consistency condition.
 Figure~\ref{fig overview} summarizes the first part.

-The second half of the paper has given an independent derivation of the Kolmogorov consistency condition based on a random matrix theory model and numerically verified the correctness of the involved approximations.
-In fact, by looking at Eq.~(\ref{eq q term}) it even becomes clear that we have derived the stronger decoherent histories condition for an experimentally relevant class of initial states.
+The second half of the paper has given for an experimentally relevant class of initial states an independent derivation of the Kolmogorov consistency and the decoherent histories condition based on a random matrix theory model.
+We carefully checked numerically the correctness of the involved approximations.
 Remarkably, it was explicitly shown that even maximally coherent states can give rise to classical dynamics for global observables.